-Our timetable is founded on the belief that student choice is key to engagement, which supports learning, progress and achievement.
+Our timetable is founded on the knowledge that student choice is fundamental to engagement, which in turn supports learning, progress and achievement.

-Students in the junior school (Years 9 and 10) select 12 classes per year - with six courses running in Semester one (Terms 1 and 2) and six in Semester two (Terms 3 and 4).
-Senior students (Years 11-13) select up to six classes per year - with each course running the whole year.
+Students in the junior school (Years 9 and 10) select 12 classes per year - with six classes running in Semester one (Terms 1 and 2) and six in Semester two (Terms 3 and 4).
+Senior students (Years 11-13) select up to six classes per year with each class running the whole year.